Scorbinwen/Tensorflow-Installation/README.md

 bash Anaconda3-2.4.0-Linux-x86_64.sh

 **Notice:
-Approve the licence at last:
+Approve the licence at last and follow the installation navigation:
 Do you approve the license terms? [yes|no]
 [no] >>> yes**

-### add the path below to ~/.bashrc
-$ export PATH=/root/anaconda3/bin:$PATH

 ## Step5. download and install tensorflow-gpu
+### add tsinghua conda source to accelerate the download speed.
 conda config --add channels https://mirrors.tuna.tsinghua.edu.cn/anaconda/pkgs/free/
 conda config --set show_channel_urls yes